 Pit 405 is located at 7.6 mile on the B Road.
 The rock from this quarry was used for construction of the B Road and other mine infrastructure.
 Mine records indicate that approximately 13,000 cubic yards of production rock were backfilled into the quarry in 1988.
 The quarry received reclamation materials (colluvium and glacial till) in 1994, 1995 and 1998 for use in future reclamation projects.
 HGCMC drilled a hole through the fill material in June of 2005 to characterize the materials.
-The profile at the center of the pit from the surface down consists of approximately two feet of glacial till and organics (fill), 15 feet of sericitic phyllite (waste rock)

-Hecla Greens Creek Mining Company Inactive Production Rock Sites and Quarries 2013 Annual Report and 22 feet of grey silty till (fill).
+The profile at the center of the pit from the surface down consists of approximately two feet of glacial till and organics (fill), 15 feet of sericitic phyllite (waste rock) and 22 feet of grey silty till (fill).
 The foundation of the pit is fractured, pyritic, chloritic rock.
 A standpipe was installed to a depth of 37.5 feet below the drill pad surface, but difficulties encountered during installation may have affected its completion.
 Development and evaluation of the standpipe occurred in 2006; however, the casing was damaged in 2007.
 The well was repaired in 2008.
 The well was subsequently damaged, and later fixed and sampled again in 2012.
-Water quality results are shown in Table 3.2.
-The 2012 apparent increase in zinc is not accompanied by a concurrent increase in other metals, particularly cadmium, and may be a result of analytical/reporting error.
+It is currently damaged and has not been sampled since 2012.
 The well is completed in pyritic bedrock so there may be some difficulty differentiating between contributions from quarry fill material and the bedrock itself.